Hanover-CS/HC25-Eli-Ingram-Senior-Project/docs/proposal.md

 An open-source, free framework that provides powerful and practical suites of game development tools.
 It is a very popular framework for game development in Javascript with a thriving online community, so it has ample documentation available.
 Phaser offers version control and project management tools, which help to streamline and optimize the development process.

 **Assets**
+Cute Legends Heroes Sprite Pack (9) is an asset pack that includes 4 sprites, each with 10 animations.
+I like the pixel art style used and it matches the theme for KittyQuest.
+I will also utilize free asset packs from Pixel Frog (10) for the background and tilesets.
+The asset packs also include sprites for enemies, which I will also utilize.

 ### Alternative Technology
 **Language**